Pricing

 Imagine a bag of chips costs $3.99, but the consumers’ brains think of it as 3 dollars and not 4 dollars, treating $3.99 as a lower price than $4.00.

-vFairs conducts a user conference titled DiscoverNext.
-Our latest event was held in August 2024 at Park Hyatt, Toronto.
+vFairs conducts a user conference titled DiscoverNext, with our latest one held at Park Hyatt, Toronto.
 The in-person conference used the early bird pricing strategy to secure the first wave of registrations.

 Huda Nadeem, the Demand Generation Manager at vFairs, attributes the success of the event pricing strategy to the organizers’ ability to balance value with accessibility.
 She adds,